o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 ![Model Preset Browser](/images/atom-guide/tools/model-preset-browser.png)

 ### Lighting
-The Lighting property group allows you to manage the list of available lighting presets, and configure their properties.
+The Lighting property group allows you to manage the list of available lighting presets and configure their properties.
 Lighting presets are useful for previewing materials in a variety of lighting conditions.
 Atom includes a collection of lighting presets, and you can create additional presets with a custom skymap image and lighting properties.
-Lighting presets are stored in JSON files (`*.lightingpreset.azasset`), and can be configured in the Viewport Settings.
+Lighting presets are stored in JSON files (`*.lightingpreset.azasset`), which you can configure in the Viewport Settings.

 #### Buttons
 These controls are used to create, edit, save, or reset a specific lighting preset.